U.S. Route 412 in Arkansas: Oklahoma to Alpena

 US 412 continues from Oklahoma, and heads directly towards the east.
 The route travels through the town of Siloam Springs, intersecting AR 16 and AR 59 along the way.
 The route continues to head east into the Northwest Arkansas metropolitan area, mainly traveling through the city of Springdale.
 The route intersects I-49, and US 71B, sharing a short concurrency with it.
 Afterwards, the route travels into the Boston Mountains, intersecting the communities of Hindsville and Huntsville along the way.
-The route continues through the mountains and is very rural, intersecting almost no other communities and only a couple of signed highways along the way, before reaching US 62 in Alpena.
+The route continues through the mountains and is very rural.
+It reaches US 62 in Alpena.
 This would be the western end of the concurrency with US 62.

 US 62/63 concurrency

 US 412 shares a concurrency with US 62 for about 142 mi, beginning in Alpena, and ending in Imboden.
 During this time, the routes intersect several communities and many highways along the way, traveling through the cities of Harrison, Yellville, Mountain Home, and Cherokee Village.
 Both routes also share a concurrency with US 65 for about 12.2 mi, beginning north of Harrison, and ending in Bellefonte.
 US 62/412 also intersect US 63 in Hardy, and also share a concurrency with the route for about 35 mi.
-US 412 also shares a concurrency with US 63 beginning in Hardy, and ending just east of Portia.
+US 412 also shares a concurrency with US 63 beginning in Hardy, and ending in Hoxie.
 US 62 is still concurrent with both routes during this time, however, the east end of the US 62 concurrency ends at Imboden, about 18 mi before the east end of the US 63 concurrency.
-US 412 splits apart from US 63 just east of Portia, and continues to head east towards Walnut Ridge.
+In Hoxie, US 412 splits apart from US 63, and concurs with US 67/I-57 to head northeast to east of Walnut Ridge.

-Portia to Missouri
+Walnut Ridge to Missouri

-US 412 continues directly east, intersecting the communities of Walnut Ridge and Paragould, and several highways along the way, including US 67/Future I-57 in Walnut Ridge, and US 49 in Paragould.
+US 412 continues directly east of Walnut Ridge towards Paragould, approaching US 49.
 The route continues into the Missouri Bootheel just east of Paragould.
 The entire route in Arkansas, including concurrencies, is about 290 mi long.